 Factors affecting churn rate

-Some of the basic factors that MAY influence churn are:
+Some of the basic factors that may influence churn are:

-- Customer satisfaction: the more satisfied customers are with your service, the less likely they are to leave when something goes wrong.
+- Customer satisfaction.
+The more satisfied customers are with your service, the less likely they are to leave when something goes wrong.

-- Switching costs: The more expensive it is to move to a competitor, the less likely a customer is to move.
+- Switching costs.
+The more expensive it is to move to a competitor, the less likely a customer is to move.
 This counts for both the implementation costs as well as staff training costs.

-- Value: If you fail to show enough value to customers, they won’t be able to justify paying for your product.
+- Value.
+If you fail to show enough value to customers, they won’t be able to justify paying for your product.

 When working with these factors, it’s hard to say what you should consider an acceptable level of churn.
-Depending on the type of industry you’re in or the customer base you have (B2C vs B2B), the optimal churn rates will vary.
+Depending on the type of industry you’re in or the customer base you have (B2C vs. B2B), the optimal churn rates will vary.

-How to decrease churn rate
+How to decrease the churn rate

 1. Recurring payments

-Making sure that payments renew reliably will be one of the biggest game changers in terms of reducing customer churn you can get.
+Making sure that payments renew reliably will be one of the biggest game-changers in terms of reducing customer churn you can get.
 We’re currently using Recurly to make sure that our customers can automatically renew their licenses at the end of each billing cycle.